 - The Council's Corporate Well-being Objectives are included in the Council's Corporate Strategy 2022-2027 and are reviewed each year and reported in the Self-assessment and Annual Review of Performance and Well-being Objectives Annual Report published on the Ceredigion County Council website. - The purpose and the vision of the Council have been determined by Council and is contained in the Corporate Strategy 2022-2027.
-This strategy illustrates how the authority will support and promote the well-being of the citizens of Ceredigion. - All Planning arrangements reflect the Golden Thread and make the links to Corporate plans including; - Business Plans; - Strategic Plan; - o Corporate Performance Management Reporting; and - Well-being and Improvement Objectives. - Performance information is outlined in the Council's Self-assessment and Annual Review of Performance and Well-being Objectives Annual Report . - Business Plans are prepared on an annual basis and are monitored quarterly by a Performance Board, which includes Cabinet members and the Chairs and Vice Chairs of the Overview and Scrutiny Committees and Chair of the Governance and Audit Committee. - Budget setting subject to detailed scrutiny by the five Overview and Scrutiny Committees. - The Medium-Term Financial Plan is in place. - Quarterly performance arrangements provide a challenge protocol to ensure outcomes are delivered. - Business planning process includes resource allocation. - Corporate performance management arrangements include quarterly assessment of risks to the achievement of outcomes or service delivery. - Includes risk logs for; - Business Plans (Level 1); and - Service Plans (Level 2). - Local performance measures are included in Business and service delivery plans. - Capital Plans include; - Rights of Way; - Highways; - Annual Budget Plan; and - Transformation. - The Risk Management Policy and Strategy and the Risk Management Framework was approved by Cabinet on 24 September 2019. - Risk Management training to be rolled out to Members and Senior Managers. - Risk management e-learning package has been developed for all other Staff and training took place in 2019, with workshop with insurers arranged for senior Managers. - Publication of service performance, including costs and value for money data is routinely considered within service reports.
+This strategy illustrates how the authority will support and promote the well-being of the citizens of Ceredigion. - All Planning arrangements reflect the Golden Thread and make the links to Corporate plans including; - Business Plans; - o Strategic Plan; - Corporate Performance Management Reporting; and - Well-being and Improvement Objectives. - Performance information is outlined in the Council's Self-assessment and Annual Review of Performance and Well-being Objectives Annual Report .

+- Business Plans are prepared on an annual basis and are monitored quarterly by a Performance Board, which includes Cabinet members and the Chairs and Vice Chairs of the Overview and Scrutiny Committees and Chair of the Governance and Audit Committee. - Budget setting subject to detailed scrutiny by the five Overview and Scrutiny Committees. - The Medium Term Financial Plan is in place. - Quarterly performance arrangements provide a challenge protocol to ensure outcomes are delivered. - Business planning process includes resource allocation. - Cross-Party Transformation and efficiency Group monitors the budget savings and delivery of services within budgets. - Corporate performance management arrangements include quarterly assessment of risks to the achievement of outcomes or service delivery. - Risk management includes risk logs for; - Business Plans (Level 1); and - Service Plans (Level 2). - Local performance measures are included in Business and service delivery plans. - Capital Plans include; - Rights of Way; - Highways; - Annual Budget Plan; and - Transformation. - The Risk Management Policy and Strategy and the Risk Management Framework was approved by Cabinet on 20th February 2024. - Risk Management training to be rolled out to Members and Senior Managers. - Risk management e-learning package has been developed for all other Staff and training took place in 2019, with workshop with insurers arranged for senior Managers. - Publication of service performance, including costs and value for money data is routinely considered within service reports.